-It is the method of providing pain and symptom management, as well as emotional and spiritual support to those living with a progressive. life-altering illness.
+It is the method of providing pain and symptom management, as well as emotional and spiritual support to those living with a progressive, life-altering illness.

 Providers, patients, and supports work together to prevent and relieve symptoms of the illness and its associated stress, and create treatment plans which suit the unique identity of the patient and their loved ones.

+CONTINUITY OF CARE

+RELATIONSHIP

-CONTINUITY OF CARE RELATIONSHIP INFORMATION Also known as longitudinal or personal continuity - is the trust that a patient has with their healthcare provider(s).
+Also known as longitudinal or personal continuity - is the trust that a patient has with their healthcare provider(s).
 It is seen as the most important aspect in receiving care for many patients.

+INFORMATION

 The accessibility of medical information as well as an accumulated collection of knowledge about the patient's identity and preferences.
+It is highly important to patients as well as

+MANAGEMENT

-It is highly important to patients as well as providers.
-MANAGEMENT The effectiveness of patient-related information that is communicated among providers involved, as well as with the patient.
+The effectiveness of patient-related information that is communicated among providers involved, as well as with the patient.
 It is the combination of relationship and information continuity.

+Stable

+Unstable

+Deteriorating

+Terminal

+Bereavement

+Patients

+Care is created with the individual patients' needs and preferences including age, type and stage of illness and personal identity.

+Gaps Identified: Relationship with a primary care provider, accessing care, and stigmas regarding palliative care.

+Supports

+Support can come from loved ones and the community; loved ones can be involved in decisions and sometimes take on the role of a caregiver.

+Gaps Identified: Caregiver burnout, stigmas about palliative care, and receiving support.

+Providers

+Primary care providers such as family physicians and nurses work with palliative care specialists in Primary Care Networks to provide unique treatment and support for patients in Alberta.

+Gaps Identified: Education on palliative care, resources available, and mental health supports.

-The Burdens of Care HOW ALBERTANS ARE ACCESSING PALLIATIVE CARE Those in need are unaware of the available resources or when they can access palliative ca Patients rely on their providers to help them access treatment, which can be seen as gatekeeping services FEELINGS ABOUT DEATH Albertans may avoid accessing palliative care services in an attempt to maintain a sense of control over their life MISCONCEPTIONS ABOUT PALLIATIVE CARE - Palliative care is associated with death - Palliative care is the same as hospice care - To accept palliative care you must stop other treatments - Palliative care means "giving up" EDUCATION FOR PROVIDERS only 36% of Canadian family physicians felt prepared to discuss palliative care with their patients, yet 94% found themselves having those discussions on a routinely or occasional basis HEALTHCARE WORKERS FACING JOB LOSS AND WAGE CUTS IN ALBERTA, REDUCING PALLIATIVE CARE RESOURCES RUSHED APPOINTMENTS RESULT IN PATIENTS AND LOVED ONES FEELING FRUSTRATED AND CONFUSED CARE PROVIDERS INCLUDING LOVED ONES EXPERIENCING BURNOUT INCREASE AWARENESS ON WHAT PALLIATIVE CARE IS, AND WHAT RESOURCES ARE AVAILABLE EDUCATION AND SUPPORT FOR PRIMARY CARE PROVIDERS ON THE TOPIC OF PALLIATIVE CARE RECOMMENDATIONS COLLABORATIVE CONVERSATIONS WITH PERSPECTIVES OF PROVIDERS, PATIENTS, AND LOVED ONES https://storymaps.arcgis.com/stories/1ba430411ee241da9a7c2dccb019a24d MOUNT ROYAL UNIVERSITY CATALYST RESEARCH FELLOWSHIP APRIL 2020
+The Burdens of Care

+HOW ALBERTANS ARE ACCESSING PALLIATIVE CARE

+Those in need are unaware of the available resources or when they can access palliative ca Patients rely on their providers to help them access treatment, which can be seen as gatekeeping services

+FEELINGS ABOUT DEATH accessing palliative care services in an sense of control over MISCONCEPTIONS ABOUT PALLIATIVE CARE EDUCATION FOR PROVIDERS only 36% of Canadian family discuss palliative care with their patients, yet 94% found discussions on a routinely or occasional basis HEALTHCARE WORKERS FACING JOB LOSS AND WAGE CUTS IN ALBERTA.
+REDUCING PALLIATIVE CARE RESOURCES RUSHED APPOINTMENTS RESULT IN PATIENTS AND LOVED ONES FEELING FRUSTRATED AND CONFUSED CARE PROVIDERS INCLUDING LOVED ONES EXPERIENCING BURNOUT

+ICREASE ON WHAT PALLIATIVE CARE IS.
+AND WHAT RESOURCES ARE AVAILABLE EDUCATION AND SUPPORT FOR PRIMARY CARE PROVIDERS ON THE TOPIC OF PALLIATIVE CARE

+COLLABORATIVE CONVERSATIONS WITH PERSPECTIVES OF PROVIDERS, PATIENTS, AND LOVED ONES https://storymaps.arcgis.com/stories/1ba430411ee241da9a7c2dccb019a24d